-In June 2021, the Fund received the final Revenue Agent's Report ("RAR") from the IRS for the 2016 and 2017 tax years, which resulted in additional taxes of approximately \$17.7 million and estimated interest of approximately \$2.8 million.
-The RAR reflected the previously disclosed IRS draft Notice of Proposed Adjustment ("NOPA") reflecting proposed increases in the associated tax liability of approximately \$78.5 million for the 2017 tax year.
+In June 2021, the Fund received the final Revenue Agent's Report ("RAR") from the IRS for the Fund's 2016 and 2017 tax years, which resulted in proposed assessments of additional taxes of approximately \$17.7 million and estimated interest of approximately \$2.8 million.
+The RAR reflected the previously disclosed IRS draft Notice of Proposed Adjustment ("NOPA") reflecting proposed increases in the associated tax liability of approximately \$78.5 million for the Fund's 2017 tax year.
 The Fund paid \$20.5 million of this amount during the year ended December 31, 2021 and has filed an amended return requesting a full refund of the \$20.5 million.
-The Fund expects this will result in administrative settlement discussions with the IRS Independent Office of Appeals ("IRS Appeals").
-If the Fund is unable to resolve the issues relating to this refund claim with IRS Appeals on an acceptable basis, the Fund plans to pursue judicial remedies, which may include filing a complaint in federal district court or the United States Court of Federal Claims.
+In April 2023, the Fund was advised by the IRS Exam team that jurisdiction over the Fund's 2017 tax year has transferred to the IRS Independent Office of Appeals ("IRS Appeals").
+If the Fund is unable to resolve the proposed denial of the Fund's refund claim with IRS Appeals on an acceptable basis, the Fund plans to pursue judicial remedies, which may include filing a complaint in federal district court or similar actions in other courts as appropriate.

-In October 2021, the Fund received the final RAR from the IRS for the 2018 and 2019 tax years, which resulted in proposed assessments of additional taxes of approximately \$549.8 million and estimated penalties of approximately \$112.8 million and does not include interest.
+In October 2021, the Fund received the final RAR from the IRS for the Fund's 2018 and 2019 tax years, which resulted in proposed assessments of additional taxes of approximately \$549.8 million and estimated penalties of approximately \$112.8 million and does not include interest.
 The RAR reflected all previously disclosed draft NOPAs.
 In September 2022, at the Fund's request, the IRS Exam team transferred jurisdiction over the Fund's 2017, 2018 and 2019 tax years to IRS Appeals.
-In connection with the appeals process, the Fund and the IRS agreed to extend the statute of limitations for the 2018 and 2019 tax years until November 2023.
+In connection with the appeals process, the Fund and the IRS agreed to extend the statute of limitations for the Fund's 2018 and 2019 tax years until February 2024.
 In November 2022, IRS Appeals identified certain deficiencies in the RAR and other IRS materials.
-As a result, IRS Appeals returned jurisdiction over the 2017, 2018 and 2019 tax years to the IRS Exam team to correct the deficiencies and permit the Fund to respond to the corrections.
+As a result, IRS Appeals returned jurisdiction over the Fund's 2017, 2018 and 2019 tax years to the IRS Exam team to correct the deficiencies and permit the Fund to respond to the corrections.
+In April 2023, the Fund was advised by the IRS Exam team that review of the Fund's 2017, 2018 and 2019 tax years has been separated and that jurisdiction over the Fund's 2017 tax year has transferred to IRS Appeals.
 The Fund expects to engage in administrative settlement discussions with IRS Appeals.
 If the Fund is unable to resolve these proposed adjustments with IRS Appeals on an acceptable basis, the Fund plans to pursue judicial remedies, which may include filing a petition for redetermination with the United States Tax Court or similar actions in other courts as appropriate.